JamesAGarcia/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/commerce-roles-reference.md

 > Custom role

-Catalog Managers can access, create, edit, and manage Products within a specific Catalog.
+The Catalog Manager role allows users to access, create, edit, and manage Products within a specific Catalog.
 This role is useful in multiple Catalog scenarios, where different vendors or company teams manage different Products in separate Catalogs.
 Note that Catalog Managers cannot manage inventory.
+For this responsibility, see [Inventory Manager](#inventory-manager)

 | Permissions | Description |
 | --- | --- |